-A new study shows that among people suffering from social anxiety, the use of face masks may increase distress, especially during a pandemic.
+A new study indicates that the use of face masks by individuals with social anxiety may increase distress, particularly during a pandemic.

-The study, authored by a team of researchers at the University of Waterloo, was released in the academic journal Anxiety, Stress and Coping.
+Researchers from the University of Waterloo published their findings in the academic journal Anxiety, Stress and Coping.

-Researchers cited the unusual situation as a result of the COVID-19 pandemic involving a lack of social engagement as the potential cause of the increased distress people with social anxiety may have experienced.
+Researchers cited the unusual situation brought on by the COVID-19 pandemic involving a lack of social engagement as a potential cause of the increased distress social anxiety sufferers may have felt.

 According to the study’s lead author, “The researchers reviewed existing literature addressing three factors that they hypothesized might contribute to social anxiety associated with mask-wearing: hypersensitivity to social norms, bias in the detection of social and emotional facial cues, and propensity for self-concealment as a form of safety behavior.”

 The study’s lead author also stated, “We found that mask-wearing by people with social anxiety is likely to be influenced by their perception of social norms and expectations, which may or may not be consistent with public-health guidelines and can vary widely by region and context.”